prashantlamba1/create-jenkins-server/README.md

 6. Setup the jenkins server by logging in using the public-ip:8080 and installing the suggested plugins.

-8. Now that we have setup the Jenkins server we can proceed ahead by first setting up aws creadentials in Jenkins.
+8. Now that we have setup the Jenkins server we can proceed ahead by first setting up aws credentials in Jenkins.
 We'll use these to authenticate with AWS.

-9. Now moving ahead with our main task please follow https://github.com/prashantlamba1/eks-python-app-deploy
+9. Now moving ahead with our main task please follow https://github.com/prashantlamba1/eks-python-app-deploy to deploy the hello.py application.